Ultimate Guide to Creating a Chatbot Persona for Your Brand

 Generic bots are out, unique bots are in.
-Finding the right chatbot persona for your brand takes effort, but it’ll help make the rest of the process flow.
+Finding the right chatbot persona for your brand takes effort, but it’ll help make the rest of the design process flow.

 Chatbots often give a first impression of your company.
 Whether it’s greeting your website visitors or helping customers with their orders or inquiries, chatbots communicate with your customers in a direct, personal way.